 - When seated, use cushions, armchairs or tables for support.

-- Cramp can be alleviated by gently massaging the affected part and keeping it warm until the pain subsides.
+- Alleviate cramp by gently massaging the affected part and keeping it warm until the pain subsides.

-- Muscle-relaxing drugs may be helpful, but can have side effects of drowsiness and weakness
+- Talk to your doctor about whether muscle-relaxing drugs may help to relieve your pain – they can be helpful, but they can also have side effects such as drowsiness and weakness.

-- Regular turning and re-positioning will help to prevent sore areas of skin from developing, especially where bones are close to the surface.
+- Use regular turning and re-positioning to prevent sore areas of skin from developing, especially where bones are close to the surface.